kakaogameseu/kakaogameseu.github.io/_posts/2019-06-08-markdown-and-html.md

 ---
 layout: post
-title: Sample Post with Markdown subtitle : How markdown is displayed as html
+title: Sample Post with Markdown
+subtitle: How markdown is displayed as html
 tags: [Sample Post, Demo]
 author: Nayeong Kim
-comments : True
+comments: True
+real_title: Sample Post with Markdown
 ---

 This post show result from awesome Markdown techniques like jekyll.
 `Jekyll` supports to transform your plain text into static websites and blogs.

 you can easy to change style in `_utility.html` and a sample of the formatting follows.